builtwithrobots/roleboost/PRD.md

 ### 2.1 Sign Up and Sign In

 - Clerk handles all authentication
-- Sign up supports email/password and Google OAuth
+- Email/password and Google OAuth supported
-- Single sign-up flow -- role is NOT declared on the sign-up page
+- Single sign-up flow -- role declared in onboarding, not on sign-up page

 **Acceptance criteria:**
 - [ ] User can sign up with email and password